Plan at the right scale

 How to use the guide

-Start with a trip if you want the easiest entry into the current Route 20 build.
-Use Illinois, Iowa, Nebraska, New York, Ohio, or Pennsylvania if you want one live gateway first.
-Use segments to shape the drive in pieces, and use places when you are deciding which towns deserve real time.
+Start with a trip when you want a ready-made itinerary idea.
+Use states when you want one corridor frame, segments when you want smaller drive pieces, and places when you are deciding which towns deserve real time.

-Route 20 Road Trip is live and ready to use.
-The site is strongest right now across the Illinois flagship build, the Iowa-to-Oregon western chain, Indiana, New York, Ohio, Pennsylvania, and Massachusetts, with the west now reaching the Pacific at Newport while keeping the Yellowstone park gap explicit instead of pretending it is one continuous on-road segment.
+Route 20 Road Trip is ready to use as a practical planning guide.
+The guide is strongest across the Illinois flagship build, the Iowa-to-Oregon western chain, Indiana, New York, Ohio, Pennsylvania, and Massachusetts, with the west reaching the Pacific at Newport while keeping the Yellowstone park gap explicit instead of pretending it is one continuous on-road segment.
+For the western Yellowstone side, use the Cody, Wapiti, Yellowstone East Entrance, West Yellowstone, Island Park, and Ashton pages when you are planning that transition.

 Start with the route overview if you want the broad frame, or jump straight into a state gateway if you already know your direction of travel.